 The PEE method that will help you write content easily within a paragraph

-Below we try to list the different ways to open an essay or start an argument.
+Below we try to list the different ways to open an essay or start a point of view of an argument.

 - I think that

 - I believe that